dmcgrath/minecraft-presets/Just Presets/README.md

 # Just Presets

-Below are sane superflat presets for Minecraft designed to be usable as survival games.
+Below are a superflat presets for Minecraft designed to be more usable for survival games than the stock presets found in the game.

 ### Standard world